 I know how to make soft light out of hard light, but I don't know how to do the opposite.
 I know how to add color to light.
-It's harder eliminate a color cast in your light source.
+It's harder to eliminate a color cast in your light source.

 This is Jesus, a Cuban farmer.
-I took this shot during midday sun, but it looks like soft light.
+I took this shot during the midday sun, but it looks like soft light.
 This photo was a setup by Joe McNally and an assistant to show how you can tame the light to get a decent photo, even under undesirable conditions.

 Now take a look behind the scenes.

 You can see some very harsh shadows from the sunlight.
 It's high noon and full of hard light.
 Yet all it took was a girl's bed sheet to diffuse the light to make a nice portrait.
 The reason goes back to a simple rule.

 The larger the apparent source of light is to the subject, the quality of light becomes softer.

 The sun is the true source of light.
 However, the bedsheet diffused the sunlight and became the apparent source of light.
 It's right up next to the farmer's face and it softens the light falling on him because it spreads the source of the light and it changes the direction of the light.

 When the sunlight hits that bedsheet, the photons coming out of the other side are going in multiple directions, rather than falling harshly on his face in a straight line.
 That's all diffusion does.
 It changes the path of some of the rays of light, and that's what we call soft light.